Web3Auth/web3auth-flutter-sdk/README.md

 ## 🌟 Configuration

-Checkout https://web3auth.io/docs/sdk/flutter to configure for Android and iOS builds.
+Checkout [SDK Reference](https://web3auth.io/docs/sdk/pnp/flutter/install) to configure for Android and iOS builds.

 #### Register the URL scheme you intended to use for redirection